Occupational Therapy Accelerated Program at Messiah University

 Occupational therapy is a growing allied health profession that prepares you to work with patients in a variety of health care settings to help restore abilities needed to perform activities of daily living, recovering from disease/injury or adapting environments to meet individual needs.

 Messiah’s five-year accelerated program is designed for academically qualified first-year students who are confident they want to become occupational therapists.
-The program allows entering first-year students to complete undergraduate and graduate degrees at Messiah College, one of the top private Christian schools in the U.S., in less time than would be required to complete both of these degrees separately.
-Students who pursue this accelerated program earn both a Bachelor of Science (B.S.) degree (your choice of applied health science with a pre-occupational therapy concentration, or psychology) and a Master of Occupational Therapy (MOT) degree from Messiah College in five years.
+The program allows entering first-year students to complete undergraduate and graduate degrees at Messiah University, one of the top private Christian schools in the U.S., in less time than would be required to complete both of these degrees separately.
+Students who pursue this accelerated program earn both a Bachelor of Science (B.S.) degree (your choice of applied health science with a pre-occupational therapy concentration, or psychology) and a Master of Occupational Therapy (MOT) degree from Messiah University in five years.

 - Obtain a Bachelor of Science (B.S.) degree at the end of your fourth year of study; a Master of Occupational Therapy (MOT) at the end of your fifth year of study